wp-plugins/customericare-livechat/readme.txt

 == Description ==
-CustomerIcare is an affordable live chat software built to help small businesses increase their online sales.
+Live chat plugin built to help small businesses increase their online sales.
+CustomerIcare is the best live chat solution if you have low traffic and want to actively engage your website visitors.

-Our WordPress plugin lets you add the chat window to your website in few seconds without any coding knowledge!
-Watch the video below to see how it works.
+Our WordPress live chat plugin lets you add the chat window to your website in few seconds without any coding knowledge!
+You will then be able to see who is browsing your website, where they come from, what page they are seeing and invite them to chat.

+Watch the video below to see how to install the plugin.

 [youtube https://www.youtube.com/watch?v=xNxQAWJy2-w]